Should I Lower My Expectations? (Finding True Success)

 - Is the right expectation to have 30 clients right now?

 - Is the right expectation to have a clean house all the time or just a clean room in which to teach lessons?

 - R&R&R&R time is very important (i.e. rest, relaxation, recreation, and recoup time) because rejuvenation is important in EVERY season!
 So, what does R&R&R&R time look like for you?
-For me, it rarely means sitting in front of the TV (right now, our family watches the X-Factor and GT football…that’s about it).
+For me, it rarely means sitting in front of the TV.
 We take walks as a family 2-3 times a week.
 We exercise.
-I run, I read, etc. Figure out what rejuvenates you and invest time in those things.
+I read, etc. Figure out what rejuvenates you and invest time in those things.
 Such activity will pay huge dividends in all your other roles.

 One last thought.
-Kathy is quick to say that I am one of the hardest workers she has ever met, but I am not a work-a-holic and never have been.
-I LOVE my work, so that means I work at it a lot…even on many weekends.
-However, I also can shut if off immediately.
-What this means is when it’s time to invest in my marriage, my kids, or in something that rejuvenates me, I switch gears immediately and am 100 percent focused on these things.
+Kathy is quick to say that I am one of the hardest workers she knows, but that I am not a work-a-holic.
+I LOVE my work, so that means I work at it a lot.
+However, I can also shut it off immediately.
+What this means is when it's time to invest in my marriage and my kids, I switch gears and strive to be percent focused on these things.

 Even more, we eat dinner together as a family every night.
-As mentioned earlier, we take walks together as a family.
+And as mentioned earlier, we take walks together as a family.
 We do game nights.
-Kathy and I go to our kids activities.
-In other words, we have a very full and meaningful family life, and the relationships within our family are rich, loving, respectfully, and meaningful.
+Kathy and I go to our kids' activities.
+In other words, we have a full and meaningful family life, and the relationships within our family are rich, loving, respectful, and meaningful.

 Keep living it forward in the most important roles of your life!